- 1. Is your building handicap accessible?

 - 17. Do you offer any proficiency exams?

-- We offer three kinds of proficiency exams: the DELF/DALF, the TEF and the DAEFLE.
-You can read more about these different exams, including dates, prices and how to register, here.
+- As of now, please note that we do not offer the DELF / DALF anymore.
+By the end of 2023, we hope to offer again the TEF.
+You can read more about these different exams, including dates, prices and how to register, here.!...>

 - 18. How do I purchase books for my online class?

-- Please note that until we reopen for in-person learning, the Center will no longer sell course books.
+- For online classes, you can purchase your books with our partner MEP Education.
 Please visit mepeducation.net and look for "My School, My Class" at the top left or simply look for your class here.
 All your class material can be purchased at a preferential rate.
-For new students in language courses: unless you register for the A1.0 course (which means you have never taken French before), please do not purchase your book set until your teacher confirms that you are in the right level, which s/he will let you know after your first class.
+For new students in language courses: unless you register for the A1.1 course (which means you have never taken French before), please do not purchase your book set until your teacher confirms that you are in the right level, which s/he will let you know after your first class.
 In the meantime, you will have access to a PDF version of your textbook for the first few sessions.

-Digital versions of books can be purchased here:
+Digital versions of all necessary textbooks and workbooks can be found below:

 For C1/C2 levels = Tendances C1/2: Please contact the Education department at firstname.lastname@example.org or call 617-912-0415 to purchase your code (only valid for CLÉ International supplies/class material).